By dentist Dr. Richard Mitchell

 So the total number of people who will eventually die from this new virus is likely to be hundreds of thousands worldwide.

-Update June 28 2020 - global deaths from Covid-19 infection is now reported to be over 500,000, (that's half a million deaths) while ten million people overall have been infected.
-That is a death rate of 5%.
+Update July 31, 2020 - global deaths from Covid-19 infection is now reported to be almost 700,000, (that's over half a million deaths) while over 17 million people worldwide have been infected.
+That is a death rate of over 4%.

 And in India, Central America and Brazil the rates are still rising.